lukebemish/lukebemish.github.io/_posts/2025-09-10-gradle-dependencies-part-3.md

 categories: Gradle Dependencies
 ---

-Let's discuss Gradle's artifact transform system, including some common pitfalls of using it and how they may be worked around.
+Gradle's artifact transform system lets you transform artifacts based on their attributes.
+However, using it often means running into some common pitfalls, as how artifact transforms work can be unintuitive.

 ## A mildly misleading example